Wrights Findlater Howth review – rating: 3 out of 5 stars

-It is bright with lots of windows affording unobstructed views of Howth harbour.
-The white linen table clothes contrast nicely with the dark wooden floors, navy chairs, sea green wooden panels and grey exposed brick walls.
+It is bright with lots of windows affording unobstructed views of Howth Harbour.
+The white linen tablecloths contrast nicely with the dark wooden floors, navy chairs, sea green wooden panels and grey exposed brick walls.
 Because of the natural light the place feels open and airy and the nautical touches, the draped rope, lanterns, buoys, fishing nets, oars and fish on the windows (well, maybe not that last one) are tasteful, not tacky.

 However, being a Friday evening I was expecting it to be full of starry-eyed couples but the only other diners were two American tourists.
 I assumed that the place would fill up later but it didn’t.
 We were the only four patrons for the whole night.

 Our server was also the barman.
 In fact, he was the only floor staff working in the restaurant that night.
 He was very pleasant, competent and chatty and got the balance just right of checking to make sure everything was to our satisfaction and leaving us alone to enjoy our meal.